martinjaros/thesis/sources/3-video.md

 Source code for simple video capture is in [video capture example](#video-capture-example) appendix.
 The image format is specified using the little-endian four-character code (FOURCC).
 V4L2 defines several formats and provides `v4l2_fourcc()` macro to create a format code from four characters.
-As described later in the [graphics subsystem (2.3)](#graphics-subsystem) chapter, graphics uses natively the RGB4 format.
+As described later in the [graphics subsystem (chapter 2.3)](#graphics-subsystem) chapter, graphics uses natively the RGB4 format.
 This format is defined as a single plane with one sample per pixel and four bytes per sample.
 These bytes represents red, green and blue channel values respectively.
 Image size is therefore $width \cdot height \cdot 4$ bytes.
 Many image sensors however support YUV color-space, for example the YU12 format.